 However, it doesn’t always work out perfectly.
 Because Amazon has a number of different (sometimes dodgy) sellers, some of the SIM cards don’t always work on arrival.

-This is also not the cheapest way to get a SIM card that works in Mexico, it’s going to be cheaper to get a SIM card on arrival.
+This is also not the cheapest way to get a SIM card that works in Mexico.
+It’s going to be cheaper to get a SIM card on arrival.

 Airport

-You can wait to buy your SIM card until you’re in Mexico when you arrive at the airport.
+You can wait to buy your SIM card until you’re in Mexico, when you arrive at the airport.
 A lot of the larger airports sell SIM cards.
 However, you can expect to pay 25% more than you would elsewhere in Mexico.

 There is a chance airport stores might not have your choice of SIM cards available or the right size for your phone.

-Also remember that depending on flight times, you might arrive after the stores at the airport are closed.
+Also, remember that depending on flight times, you might arrive after the stores at the airport are closed.
 Each store and each airport will have different closing hours.

 For example, stores in the Cancun International Airport tend to close around 8pm.
 The Mexico City International Airport has stores that close anywhere from 6:30pm-11:30pm.